josemoreno90/contacts-snapshot-starter/README.md

 1. Load your database with the schema: `npm run load_schema`
 1. Install your dependencies: `npm install`
 1. Run the server: `nodemon`
+1. Go to localhost:3000

+### By Jose Moreno and Celeste De Santiago